-Formatting quotations is covered on pages 170-173 in the Publication Manual.
-Quotations of fewer than 40 words should be integrated in your text, nclosed in double quotation marks.
+Formatting quotations are covered on pages 170-173 in the Publication Manual.
+Quotations of fewer than 40 words should be integrated into your text, enclosed in double quotation marks.
 Provide the author, year, and specific page (or paragraph number, if the work doesn’t have page numbers) in the text, and include a complete reference in the reference list.
 Examples:

 - According to Harrison (1998), “lack of sleep is a significant contributor to stress” (p.
 143).

 - Recent studies have found that “academic performance often suffers when students experience high-stress levels” (Jones, 2003. para.
 9).

 Place quotations longer than 40 words in a freestanding block and omit quotation marks.
 Start the quotation on a new line and indent the entire block five spaces (about ½ inch) from the left margin.
 If there are additional paragraphs within the quotation, indent the first line of each an additional five spaces.
 Double-space the entire quotation.
 Cite the source and page or paragraph number after the final punctuation mark.